10 Snakes Which Are Pure Rainforest Spawn

 The Chocoan toad-headed pitviper (Bothrocophias myersi) is a true rainforest snake, as it appears only in areas receiving 5000mm of rainfall annually (London receives 585mm).
 In fact, Bothrocophias myersi lives in such inhospitable rainforests that it was only discovered in 2001.

-Once upon a time, Bothrocophias myersi shared a common ancestor with the Crotalus clan of rattlesnakes, but their paths wildly diverged.
+Once upon a time, Bothrocophias myersi shared a common ancestor with the rattlesnakes, but their paths wildly diverged.
 The rattlesnakes headed for the dusty arid badlands of Mexico, turning pale and rattling their tail menacingly at any large animal that strayed past.
 The toad-headed pitviper entered the rainforests, and sank ever deeper into a quagmire of swamps, poisonous frogs, dangling vines, and swirling clouds of mist.

 8 Northern woodland racer